Learn About the Debtors Anonymous 12...

 What Is the Debtors Anonymous 12-Step Program?

-The 12 Steps of Debtors Anonymous closely mirror those used by Alcoholics Anonymous.
-The language is slightly modified to address debt rather than alcohol use.
-Many members find the steps effective when practiced consistently over time, and 12-Step programs remain widely used across recovery communities.
+The 12 Steps of Debtors Anonymous closely mirror those used by Alcoholics Anonymous, but there are differences.
+For example, the overall language is slightly modified to address debt rather than alcohol use.
+Many members find the steps effective when practiced consistently over time, and 12-Step programs remain widely used across recovery communities outside of those involved in Debtors Anonymous.

-The first step is admitting powerlessness over debt and recognizing that life has become unmanageable.
+In Debtors Anonymous, the first step in the DA program is to admit powerlessness over debt and recognizing that life has become unmanageable.
 After acknowledging the impact debt has had, the second step involves coming to believe that a higher power can help restore stability and well-being.
-This higher power is personal and not tied to any specific religion.

-The third step is deciding to turn your will and your life over to that higher power, as you understand it.
+This higher power, however, is not a direct reference to God other religious figure, rather it is a higher power of your understanding.
+This can be the universe, nature, or other deity or figure.
+The third step is deciding to turn your will and your life over to that higher power as you understand it.

 After completing these initial steps, members conduct a searching and fearless moral inventory.
 This process involves examining behaviors and patterns that have caused harm to themselves or others.
 While this reflection can be challenging, it prepares members for the fifth step: admitting the nature of these wrongs to a higher power, to themselves, and to another person.